xieweiAlex/English_Learning/words/2023/words-Nov.md

 **clammy**
 Man has rights only in so far as they are a **correlative** of duty.

-However, a solution to the conflict is currently still evasive.
+However, a solution to the conflict is currently still **evasive**.
-Both sides continue to suffer casualties as the impasse over territorial rights in the region continues.
+Both sides continue to suffer casualties as the **impasse** over territorial rights in the region continues.
-This conflict spills over into the regional and international communities, with both sides drawing support and military aide.
+This conflict **spills over** into the regional and international communities, with both sides drawing support and military aide.

 She is sent to a nondescript office building where she is tasked with watching the hidden-camera feed of an author suspected of storing **contraband** goods.
 They're encumbered with heavy guns, **artillery**.
 Some of them have trucks, even tanks, and all sorts of other equipment, the **detritus** of war. -
 We could build our own **jetties** and do it using **lorries**. -